nexmo-community/vonage-campus-client-sdk-workshop/README.md

 This should run the `server.js` file with `node` on port 3000, build the client JavaScript using parcel and then open the client application at http://localhost:1234/ in your default browser.

 Let's take a look a what the app does now.
 It is a chat application that allows you to talk to a bot.
-You can ask it things like `How's the weather in San Francisco`.
+You can ask things like `How's the weather in San Francisco`.
 If you ask it about things the bot has no answer to, you'll get a default generic message.
-The application is built using Vanilla JavaScript, without any third party integrations.
+The application is built using Vanilla JavaScript, without any third-party integrations.
 Let's take a look at the files, and see what's already there:

-- `server.js` - I've already setup an Express server listening on port 3000, that implements a few routes:
+- `server.js` - I've already set up an Express server listening on port 3000, that implements a few routes:
   - `/api/new` - this is the part that sets up the Conversation API parts that we'll use to build the chat application further.
 It creates a random User on the Nexmo Application, then creates a Conversation, adds the user it just created to the Conversation, and then adds the bot User we created in the beginning into the same Conversation.
-  - `/webhooks/event` - this is a placeholder for the Event URL we gave our Nexmo Application when we created it, and for now logs the incoming events.
+  - `/webhooks/event` - this is a placeholder for the Event URL we gave our Nexmo Application when we created it, and for now, logs the incoming events.
-  - `/webhooks/answer` - this is a placeholder for the Answer URL we gave our Nexmo Application when we created it, and for now outputs a JSON response.
+  - `/webhooks/answer` - this is a placeholder for the Answer URL we gave our Nexmo Application when we created it, and for now, outputs a JSON response.
 - `app/index.js` - I've also built a chat interface using Vanilla JavaScript that lets you append messages to the chat window.
 The bot picks up those messages, computes an answer and appends it back into the chat window.
 The chat has no persistence, so once you refresh the page, everything is lost.

 ## Re-build the app